 Ending Working Poverty

-The working poor make up the largest demographic of people living in poverty in Canada.
-This session will present an evidence-based approach, where higher minimum wages, an enhanced Canada Workers Benefit, and six layered ideas forge a robust pathway out of working poverty.
+The working poor makes up the largest demographic of people living in poverty in Canada.
+This session will present an evidence-based approach where higher minimum wages, income security system reforms, decent work, and Living Wages intersect to forge a robust pathway out of working poverty.

 A Basic Income for Ending Poverty

 Basic Income is an anti-poverty strategy that has gained support through COVID-19 from across the political spectrum.
-This session will propose a design option for a Basic Income guarantee that could end poverty in Canada.
-It will include a detailed walk through the math behind how it could realistically and reasonably be funded.
+This session will propose design options for a national Basic Income guarantee that could end poverty in Canada.
+It will include a detailed walk through the evidence and a discussion on how it could realistically and reasonably be funded.

 Built for Zero: A Model for Ending Chronic Homelessness